bcgov/entity/rfcs/rfc-team-notifications.md

 Team members should consider following the practices and recommendations in [Proposal](#proposal), above.
 There is some leeway and there may be alteratives that meet the same objectives of "not missing anything important" while "not interrupting team members constantly", and that's left to each individual member.

 This is not a software or design change and, as such, it is not a breaking change and does not affect other projects.
 However, while this RFC originated from a particular BCROS team, its guidance may benefit other teams.

+:bulb: This RFC should be provided to new team members as part of their onboarding process.
+Awareness of the issues and processes in this RFC will help to make a team with off-site members as productive as possible.

 # Unresolved questions